-The HD9150 Afterburner hardware allows the user to change the default behaviour of various functions by the use of parameters.
-These parameters are grouped according to classes.
-Within each class parameters are identified by a parameter number.
+The HD9155 Production Afterburner hardware allows the user to change the default behaviour of various functions by the use of parameters.
+Note that the System Parameters will only affect the behaviour of the HD9155 when the front panel CONFIG switch is set to USER.
+These parameters are grouped according to classes and can easily be changed using the 9150 ConfigwareTM or KeyLog TRACKERTM software.
+Within each class a parameter number identifies parameters.
 Each parameter has a value with the default value for each parameter being zero.
-Parameter class 0 and 15 apply to the HD9150 and will be described in this chapter.
+Parameter class 0 and 15 apply to the HD9155 and will be described in this chapter.
 Table 6-1 and Table 6-2 show the currently defined parameters for each class with a brief description of what each parameter does.
 The parameter numbers shown in the tables below are decimal numbers.
 The following sections describe the operation of each parameter in detail.